sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 #### Generate version tags

-The catalog-api tool uses version tags to create versions of integrations and present them to users within the catalog.
+The [catalog-api][32] tool uses version tags to create versions of integrations and present them to users within the catalog.

 If you update an integration, the first step in publishing the updated integration is to generate a new tag for it: